angry-bender/angry-bender.github.io/_posts/2021-04-28-WIP_Windows_Artefacts.md

 1. There is a wmiprvse.exe running without a PPID of svchost.exe
 2. scrons.exe is running

 ### Normal WMI Event consumers

 Ref - <https://support.sophos.com/support/s/article/KB-000038535?language=en_US&c__displayLanguage=en_US>

 The SCM Event consumer, is commonly present in most enterprise environments.
-Howver, is also modified by attackers.
+However, is also modified by attackers.
 Here is an example of a known good, which can be found in objects.data or EID `5861`

   ```
            CreatorSID={1,2,0,0,0,0,0,5,32,0,0,0,32,2,0,0}